That's How I Got to Memphis: Other versions

 The song has been widely covered by other artists and is now considered a standard.

 A French language version entitled "Sur la route de Memphis" was a hit for French rock and country artist Eddy Mitchell and was the title track for his 1977 album.

+Rosanne Cash covered the song on her fourth studio album, Somewhere in the Stars, from 1982.
+Her father Johnny Cash has an uncredited appearance on vocals.

 The song was covered by country singer Kelly Willis on Real: The Tom T. Hall Project (Sire Records, 1998).

 It is also featured in the series finale of The Newsroom.

+The song was covered by Barry Darnell on his Postcards From Tupelo album 1998).